bencrouse/mongoid-audit_log/README.md

 end
 ```

-If you want to log the user who made the change, pass them to the record method:
+If you want to log the user who made the change, pass that user to the record method:

 ```ruby
 Mongoid::AuditLog.record(current_user) do